 What if I have an urgent question or concern?

 If you have an urgent question or concern during our office hours, you will be transferred to speak with one of our highly skilled Call Nurses.

 If you need to reach us after regular office hours, please call our main number (978-927-4800) and our Answering Service will assist you.
 If your call is urgent, they will have the provider on call contact you directly.

 Please note: If you are having a medical emergency, please call 911.

 Covid Vaccination Update

 Pregnant individuals are at increased risk of severe COVID-19 infection, including death.
-With cases rising as a result of the Delta variant, the best way for pregnant individuals to protect themselves against the potential harm from COVID-19 infection is to be vaccinated.
-Many employers are now mandating vaccination for employees.
-The current data are sufficient to support vaccine safety in pregnant and lactating individuals.
+The best way for pregnant individuals to protect themselves against the potential harm from COVID-19 infection is to be vaccinated.
+Current data are sufficient to support Covid vaccine safety in pregnant and lactating individuals.

 Standard Office Hours